Luke

 The passage

 v18-19.
-Unlike Matthew and Mark, Luke does not locate this episode at Caesarea Philippi.
-Obviously, he wants to link it to the feeding of the 5,000, for theological reasons.
-Jesus' enquiry seeks to draw out the disciples' understanding of his person.
+Unlike Matthew and Mark, Luke doesn't locate this episode at Caesarea Philippi.
+Obviously he wants to link the story to the feeding of the 5,000.
+Jesus' question of the disciples seeks to draw out their understanding of his person.
 The crowds have their opinions, but what do the disciples believe?

 v20-22.
-Peter, speaking on behalf of the disciples, states that Jesus is the messiah; the Son of Man is the Christ.
-The only problem is that their understanding of Jesus' messiahship is very limited.
-They see him as the Davidic king, the son of David, who has come to set up his kingdom in power, overcoming the Romans and purifying Israel.
-They have yet to understand that Jesus must represent the people of Israel, and travel the way of judgement, suffering and death (He is the suffering servant of Israel, Isaiah 53).
+Peter, speaking on behalf of the disciples, states that Jesus is the messiah; the Son of Man is the long-promised savior of God's people.
+Jesus then goes on to tell his disciples that he must suffer, die, "and on the third day be raised."
+Jesus, representing God's people, must travel the way of judgement, suffering and death - he is the suffering servant of Israel, cf. Isaiah 53.
 The way of the cross is similar to the way of the wilderness.
-In the wilderness the people of Israel put God to the test and died in the desert.
-The suffering servant must also go this way, suffering on behalf of God's rebellious people.
-Only by this means can his people enter the promised land.
-It is this truth that the disciples must keep to themselves.
+In the wilderness the people of Israel rebelled against God and so died in the desert.
+The suffering servant must also make his wilderness journey, but unlike Israel of old, he will not fail the test.
+And so it is that God's people, in hand with Christ, can enter the promised land.

 Allegiance to Christ